-Scope of the examination assignment: 5-7 pages or corresponding video material/accessible portfolio content.

-As a minimum, the examination assignment must cover 2-3 themes from the core areas of the subject with relevant literature (theory and/or method).
+Scope of the examination assignment: 5-7 pages excluding annexes The examination assignment must provide a perspective on central issues pertaining to the subject with relevant literature (theory and/or method) as well as a reflection on the student's practical experience with entrepreneurship.

-During the oral examination, the student relates theory to his/her own practice and uses this as a starting point for a reflection on his/her professional and personal development.
+The oral examination elaborates on the assignment, and the student reflects on his/her professional and personal development.